 A Web site you recommend?

 Wordle.net.
-Make your own word clouds!
-A very compelling and memorable way to make a point, when used in the right circumstances.
+Make your own word clouds, still a very compelling and memorable way to make a point, when used in the right circumstances.
+And, of course, Giants.com -- the official website of the NY Football Giants.

 Something few people know about you?

 I’d rather be on my road bike than just about anything else.
-There is no endorphin high like that in the digital world.
+There is no endorphin high like that which can be achieved in the digital world.

 What keeps you up at night?

 The ‘other side’ of the acute phase of the 2008–9 financial crisis.
 We haven’t really begun to see the full range of political-economic-social fallout from this series of events, and a sense of complacency has snuck back in.
-The 2016 election barely budged that needle, relative to what I think is coming next.
-The world is going to look very different in 2020, but most Americans (including much of the educated elite) is now acting as if the crisis was just a blip on the screen and we’re back to 'trend' in most respects, with an occasional burst of concern about inequality, populism, and the like.
+The 2016 and 18 elections barely budged that needle, relative to what I think is coming.
+The world is going to look very different in 2020 and beyond, but most Americans (including much of the educated elite) still acts as if the crisis was just a blip on the screen and we’re back to 'trend' in most respects, with an occasional burst of concern about inequality, populism, and the like.
 I think it's a much bigger discontinuity and that’s going to become evident over time as machine learning shifts the most fundamental determinants of economic and political power on the global landscape.
 The School of Information is a great place to locate one's research and teaching right in the middle of that agenda.

 Employment effects of Information Technology and Data